Groestlcoin/sparrow-grs/README.md

 `export SPARROW_NETWORK=testnet`

-A final fallback which can be useful when running the Sparrow binary is to create a file called ``network-testnet`` in the Sparrow home folder (see below) to configure the testnet network.
+A final fallback which can be useful when running the Sparrow-GRS binary is to create a file called ``network-testnet`` in the Sparrow-GRS home folder (see below) to configure the testnet network.

 Note that if you are connecting to an Electrum-GRS server when using testnet, that server will need to be running on testnet configuration as well.

-When not explicitly configured using the command line argument above, Sparrow stores its mainnet config file, log file and wallets in a home folder location appropriate to the operating system:
+When not explicitly configured using the command line argument above, Sparrow-GRS stores its mainnet config file, log file and wallets in a home folder location appropriate to the operating system:

 | Platform | Location              |
 |----------|-----------------------|